 Welcome to the Lake Pend Oreille Idaho Club!

-General Meeting – Wednesday October 14, 6:30PM at Bonner County Fairgrounds.
+Board Meeting – Wednesday October 27, 6:30PM at Bonner County Fairgrounds.

-Please join us at the fairgrounds at 6:30 this Wednesday for our general monthly meeting.
-We’ll discuss the Halloween Derby and the upcoming Thanksgiving Derby fall derby … and whatever else strikes our fancy!
+Please join us at the fairgrounds at 6:30 this Wednesday for our monthly Board meeting.
+We’ll discuss the Halloween Derby that just wrapped up (nice fish!!) and the upcoming Thanksgiving Derby fall derby … and whatever else strikes our fancy!

 We have a room across from the picnic tables shown below.
-Please note that the room is not heated, so bring a jacket.
-There is plenty of room to socially distance (and lot’s of light, given that it is getting dark earlier this time of year).
+Please note that the room is not heated, so bring a jacket (we’ll also have some portable heaters).
+There is plenty of room to socially distance (and lot’s of light, given that it will be dark.

 LPOIC 2020 Ross Milliken Members Only Derby: Final Standings